renanlecaro/minimage/README.md

 - tap download to download
 - reload the page to start a new edit

 I got tired of having no default app on my phone to draw on images.
 So I made a very, very simple one.
-It's quick and dirty code, unminified, and it probably breaks on many browsers :) You dont need to install it so it doesn't take MB of your internal storage.

 Feel free to do PRs to make it work better on your setup.
-Just dont add buttons or libs.
-It would be nice to have it work offline, allow zooming in an elegant manner, etc ..
+It would be nice to have it work offline (i tried but just managed to prevent refreshes)

+How to edit the code:
+# folder setup
+git pull
+npm i
+# run this and edit the source files in the src folder
+npm run transpile-css
+npm run transpile-js

 Credits :